 When you think of Winter drinks, a hot toddy or a hot buttered rum might come to mind.
 While these are certainly sure to warm you, and maybe even cure your sniffles, I’ve never been one for hot alcohol.
 I prefer rich, bold flavors served chilled.
 Some of my favorite winter cocktails are bourbon drinks.
 I find the flavor of the corn-based spirit to be a perfect compliment to seasonal fruits, like citrus, and winter spices, like clove.
 The complexity of many bourbons that makes them good neat also makes them good for simple, non-fussy cocktail recipes.
 Here are a few of my favorites.

 I first came across this recipe in the 3-Ingredient Cocktails book, which I would highly recommend.
 My husband loves spirit-forward cocktails, and this is one of the best bourbon drinks.
 Plus, it really is an easy cocktail to make and memorize.
 If you ever find yourself out at a bar, this is a great one every good bartender should know.
 The recipe was first published in 1927 in Harry MacElhone’s book, Barflies and Cocktails. (<–this link let’s you page through a scanned vintage copy of the book.)
+I used Four Roses for this recipe.

 - 1 oz bourbon